scipy-conference/scipy_proceedings/papers/alejandro_weinstein/alejandro_weinstein.rst

 Experimental Data
 -----------------

-The data used in this work consists on the record of a computarised card game played by the participants of the experiment.
+The data used in this work consists on the record of a computerized card game played by 46 participants of the experiment.
 The game consists of 360 trials.
 Each trial begins with the presentation of a cue during one second.
 This cue can be a circle, a square or a triangle.
 The cue indicates the probability of winning on that trial.
 These probabilities are 20%, 50% and 80%, and are unknown to the participants.
 The trial continues with the presentation of four cards with values 23, 14, 8 and 3.
-The participant select one of these cards and wins or lose the amount of points selected in the card, according to the probabilities defined by the cue.
-The outcome of the trial is indicated by a stimulus that last one second.
-The trial finalize with a blank inter-trial stimulus that also last one second.
+The participant select one of these cards and wins or loses the amount of points indicated on the selected card, according to the probabilities defined by the cue.
+The outcome of the trial is indicated by a stimulus that lasts one second.
+The trial ends with a blank inter-trial stimulus that also last one second.
 Figure :ref:`FigStimulus` shows a schematic of the stimulus presentation.
 Participants were instructed to maximize their winnings and minimize their losses.
 See [Mas12]_ for more details about the experimental design.

 The study was approved by the University of Manchester research ethics committee.
 Informed written consent was obtained from all participants.